taskaz/valitron/README.md

 - valid : false - indicates that vield is valid and doesnt contain any errors
 - timeout : 500 - Timeout for live validation
 - timer: null - Timer reference
-- errors: {} - holds last validation errors
+- errors: {} - holds last validation errors( 0.2 beta )
-- messeges : {} - custom error messages, attribute_rule notation for specific error for attribute, and only ruleName for rule error
+- messeges : {} - custom error messages, attribute_rule notation for specific error for attribute, and only ruleName for rule error ( 0.2 beta )

 ## Whant to change default options or config?
 ```javascript